Duet Night Abyss - Immersive Theatre Guide

 After this, Yum-Yum Milk is still very important especially for players who buy the Battle Pass.
 The special Elf geniemon is only available through the battle pass, so if you want to ascend them you either need to buy the same copy once a month through the battle pass, or you use Yum-Yum Milk.
 They start with all Trait slots unlocked but some have decent abilities and ascension options are very limited.

-Just completing Featured Repertoire (three Acts, Level 60, Level 70, and Level 80 respectively and not considered endgame) gets you enough tickets to buy Yum-Yum Milk each season as long as you don't use your Ticket Stubs frivolously, especially on items you can farm or craft through regular channels.
+Just completing some Featured Repertoire (three Acts, Level 60, Level 70, and Level 80 respectively and not considered endgame) gets you enough tickets to buy Yum-Yum Milk each season as long as you don't use your Ticket Stubs frivolously, especially on items you can farm or craft through regular channels.

 Featured Character and Weapon